mushfikurr/enzyme-convert/README.md

 Built with Vite, React, and TypeScript.

 ## TODO

-- Deploy on netlify
+- Implement dexie
+- Add a validation to reject multiple file extensions (only one file extension allowed)
-- Add file reading with react-dropzone & ffmpeg.wasm
+- Allow multiple file extensions
-- Make extensions react to file type, only showing allowed filetypes
 - Global settings to toggle things like showing output stream from ffmpeg
 - Sound effects ???
+- Type all available extensions?
+- Different browsers support return different mimetypes.

+---
+---